phenomrascalov/kubeans/Readme.md

-This setup suitable for Ubuntu 22.04 target servers.
+This setup is suitable for Ubuntu 22.04 target servers.

 Switch to kubeans:v1.24.3 sh shell with command below.